Graviton-Code-Editor/website/docs/fundamentals/plugins.md

 Graviton loads all the plugins located in your `.graviton2/plugin`.

-As NPM projects, the `package.json` is used to retrieve information about the plugins as name, description, author, entry file, etc.
+As NPM projects, the `package.json` is used as manifest file.

 Essential properties of the package.json: